-Houston Food Bank / Urban Harvest/ Wesley Community Center
+Houston Food Bank / Urban Harvest/ Common Threads/ Wesley Community Center

-Our commitment to reducing food insecurities through education, innovation and collaboration has led to the implementation of numerous programs from food distribution at parks and school-based health centers, to operating emergency food pantries, to "Food for Change" and Food Rx programming.
+Our commitment to reducing food insecurities through education, innovation and collaboration has led to the implementation of numerous programs from food distribution within the community and at schoolbased health centers, to operating food pantries, to Food Rx and other nutritional education programming.
+These partnerships are also critical components of our park activations.